-1. "Board" means the (name of state) State Psychology Board.
-2. "Institution of higher education" means any regionally accredited institution of higher education in the United States, including a professional school, that offers a full-time doctoral course of study in psychology that is acceptable to the Board.
-For Canadian universities, it means an institution of higher education that is provincially or territorially chartered.
-3. "Practice of psychology" is defined as the observation, description, evaluation, interpretation, and modification of human behavior by the application of psychological principles, methods, and procedures, for the purposes of (a) preventing, eliminating, evaluating, assessing, or predicting symptomatic, maladaptive, or undesired behavior; (b) evaluating, assessing, and/or facilitating the enhancement of individual, group, and/or organizational effectiveness - including personal effectiveness, adaptive behavior, interpersonal relationships, work and life adjustment, health, and individual, group, and/or organizational performance, or (c) assisting in legal decision-making. - The practice of psychology includes, but is not limited to, (a) psychological testing and the evaluation or assessment of personal characteristics, such as intelligence; personality; cognitive, physical, and/or emotional abilities; skills; interests; aptitudes; and neuropsychological functioning; (b) counseling, psychoanalysis, psychotherapy, hypnosis, biofeedback, and behavior analysis and therapy; (c) diagnosis, treatment, and management of mental and emotional disorder or disability, substance use disorders, disorders of habit or conduct, as well as of the psychological aspects of physical illness, accident, injury, or disability; (d) psychoeducational evaluation, therapy, and remediation; (e) consultation with physicians, other health care professionals, and patients regarding all available treatment options, including medication, with respect to provision of care for a specific patient or client; (f) provision of direct services to individuals and/or groups for the purpose of enhancing individual and thereby organizational effectiveness, using psychological principles, methods, and/or procedures to assess and evaluate individuals on personal characteristics for individual development and/or behavior change or for making decisions about the individual, such as selection; and (g) the supervision of any of the above.
+c.
+The practice of psychology includes, but is not limited to, (a) psychological testing and the evaluation or assessment of personal characteristics, such as intelligence; personality; cognitive, physical, and/or emotional abilities; skills; interests; aptitudes; and neuropsychological functioning; (b) counseling, psychoanalysis, psychotherapy, hypnosis, biofeedback, and behavior analysis and therapy; (c) diagnosis, treatment, and management of mental and emotional disorder or disability, substance use disorders, disorders of habit or conduct, as well as of the psychological aspects of physical illness, accident, injury, or disability; (d) psychoeducational evaluation, therapy, and remediation; (e) consultation with physicians, other health care professionals, and patients regarding all available treatment options, including medication, with respect to provision of care for a specific patient or client; (f) provision of direct services to individuals and/or groups for the purpose of enhancing individual and thereby organizational effectiveness, using psychological principles, methods, and/or

+~~procedures to assess and evaluate individuals on personal characteristics for individual development and/or behavior change or for making decisions about the individual, such as selection; and (g) the supervision of any of the above.
 The practice of psychology shall be construed within the meaning of this definition without regard to whether payment is received for services rendered.
-(See Section G for Limitation of Practice and Maintaining and Expanding Competence and Section J for Exemptions.)
+(See Section G for Limitation of Practice and Maintaining and Expanding Competence and Section J for Exemptions.)~~

-4. "Psychologist" means (a) any person licensed as a psychologist under this Act and (b) any general applied psychologist (see 5b below) whose practice areas are specifically exempted under this act, and includes a person representing himself or herself to be a psychologist if that person uses any title or description of services incorporating the words psychology, psychological, or psychologist, or if he or she uses any term that implies that he or she possesses expert qualification in any area of psychology, or if that person offers to the public or renders to individuals or groups of individuals services defined as the practice of psychology in this Act.
-The title "psychologist" is also used by psychologists who are exempt from licensure as specified in Section J of this Act in their roles as teachers, researchers and/or general applied psychologists acting outside the licensed scope of practice.
+~~1.
+"Psychologist" means (a) any person licensed as a psychologist under this Act and (b) any general applied psychologist (see 5b below) whose practice areas are specifically exempted under this act, and includes a person representing himself or herself to be a psychologist if that person uses any title or description of services incorporating the words psychology, psychological, or psychologist, or if he or she uses any term that implies that he or she possesses expert qualification in any area of psychology, or if that person offers to the public or renders to individuals or groups of individuals services defined as the practice of psychology in this Act.
+The title "psychologist" is also used by psychologists who are exempt from licensure as specified in Section J of this Act in their roles as teachers, researchers and/or general applied psychologists acting outside the licensed scope of practice.~~

-5. "Applied psychologist" is one who provides services to individuals, groups, and/or organizations.
-Within this broad category there are two major groupings - those who provide health-related services to individuals and those who provide other services to individuals and/or services to organizations.
-Although licensure is generic, some of the Board's Rules and Regulations need to account for variations in relevant training, supervision, and practice.
+~~D. "Applied psychologist" is one who provides services to individuals, groups, and/or organizations.
+Within this broad category there are two major groupings those who provide health related services to individuals and those who provide other services to individuals and/or services to organizations.
+Although licensure is generic, some of the Board's Rules and Regulations need to account for variations in relevant training, supervision, and practice.~~

-a.
-"Health service provider" (HSP)
+~~a.
+"Health service provider" (HSP)~~

-Psychologists are certified as health service providers if they are duly trained and experienced in the delivery of preventive, assessment, diagnostic, therapeutic intervention and management services relative to the psychological and physical health of consumers based on: 1) having completed scientific and professional training resulting in a doctoral degree in psychology; 2) having completed an internship and supervised experience in health care settings; and 3) having been licensed as psychologists at the independent practice level.
+~~Psychologists are certified as health service providers if they are duly trained and experienced in the delivery of preventive, assessment, diagnostic, therapeutic intervention and management services relative to the psychological and physical health of consumers based on: 1) having completed scientific and professional training resulting in a doctoral degree in psychology; 2) having completed an internship and supervised experience in health care settings; and 3) having been licensed as psychologists at the independent practice level.~~

-b.
-"General applied psychologist"
+~~e.
+"General applied psychologist"~~